Clients: Health Equity

 Massachusetts Executive Office of Health and Human Services

-A lack of data standards, performance measures and accountability mechanisms significantly limits state efforts to reduce disparities and improve health equity.
+The Massachusetts Medicaid program (MassHealth) recognized that a lack of data standards, performance measures and accountability mechanisms significantly limited efforts to reduce health outcome disparities and improve health equity.

-Bailit Health is supporting the Massachusetts Executive Office of Health and Human Services to develop standards for capture, categorization and validity of race, ethnicity, language and disability status data and for sexual orientation and gender identity data.
-The work also includes identification of health equity measures and mechanisms for assuring provider accountability for disparity reduction.
+Bailit Health supported the Massachusetts Executive Office of Health and Human Services to develop standards to capture, categorize and validate race, ethnicity, language, disability status, sexual orientation, gender identity, and sex data.
+The work also included identifying health equity measures and mechanisms to assure provider accountability for disparity reduction.

 Back to Top >